shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-faq.md

 ## Can I create a deal for multiple media types?

-While multi format deals are supported in Xandr Monetize UI, DV360 does encourage publishers to declare only one media type in a deal.
+While multi format deals are supported in Microsoft Advertising Monetize UI, DV360 does encourage publishers to declare only one media type in a deal.
 This will allow buyers to get more granular details about how to target a deal.